What's the first thing you reach for when waking up?

 What about new fees to slow the influx of new investors?

-No matter what happens, someone is going to win and someone is going to lose.
-Any form of regulation is likely to disrupt the markets, and potentially the economy.
+No matter what happens, someone is going to win, and someone is going to lose.
+Any form of regulation will likely disrupt the markets and the economy.

 But even without new regulations, the game is different.
 It's more volatile.

 There are millions of new investors entering the stock market now, each involved in countless discussions online.
 They’re arriving at different conclusions and discussing various investment strategies.

 Trading now involves many levels of experience and knowledge, ranging from utterly clueless to absolute genius.